Guy-GC/GuyGCPortfolio/week5_documentation.md

 ## Functions

-Functions should be kept small, simple; be given a good (and meaningful) name; and should do only one thing.
+Functions should be kept small, and simple; be given a good (and meaningful) name; and should do only one thing.
 The reason why you should follow this clean code principle.
-This will make your functions very clear and precise allowing any programmer to understand a function very quickly.
+This will make your functions very clear and precise allowing any programmer to understand a function quickly.

 ## Comments